-For maximum benefits, stick to audio files developed by a professional with hypnosis training and accreditation like those found at HypnosisLive.com.
+For maximum benefits, be sure to use audio programs developed by a professional with hypnosis training and accreditation.

 7. Autogenic Training

-More than 60 studies have found autogenic training beneficial for stress-related disorders including anxiety, insomnia, and high blood pressure.
-(23)
+An analysis of over 60 studies found autogenic training beneficial for stress-related disorders including anxiety, insomnia, and high blood pressure.

 8. Personal Biofeedback

-Biofeedback is a powerful technique that teaches you how to manage your breathing, heart rate and blood flow to stop the stress response in its tracks.
+Biofeedback is another technique that teaches you how to manage your breathing, heart rate, and blood flow to stop the stress response.

-Besides stress relief, biofeedback can be used to treat a wide variety of mental health and brain-related disorders including anxiety, ADHD, memory loss, and depression.
-(24)
+Besides stress relief, biofeedback can be used to treat a wide variety of mental health and brain-related disorders, including:

-Traditional biofeedback is expensive and time-consuming, but now there are effective personal biofeedback devices that work by measuring various functions such as blood pressure (RESPeRATE), heart rate variablity (HeartMath emWave2), or galvanic skin response (Mindplace ThoughtStream).
+Traditional biofeedback is expensive and time-consuming, but there are effective personal biofeedback devices that work by measuring various functions such as blood pressure (RESPeRATE) or heart rate variability (HeartMath emWave2).

-Biofeedback devices that measure brain waves are called neurofeedback devices and require you to wear a headset (brand names include Melon, Muse, NeuroSky, Thync).
+Biofeedback devices that measure brainwave patterns are called neurofeedback devices and require you to wear a headset.

-With the assistance of a personal biofeedback device allows, you can relax anytime, anywhere.
+With the assistance of a personal biofeedback or neurofeedback device, you can learn to relax on command anytime, anywhere.

 9. Progressive Muscle Relaxation